AlessandroMinali/rye/views/tutorial.md

       end
     }

-Grab the [rum repo from github](https://github.com/chneukirchen/rum).
+Grab the <a href="https://github.com/chneukirchen/rum" target="_blank">rum repo from github</a>.
 Save the above code in the  `/sample` folder of the rum repo as `simple.ru`, then you should be able to run it with `rackup simple.ru`.
-Go to [http://localhost:9292](http://localhost:9292) in your browser to see what it does.
+Go to <a href="http://localhost:9292" target="_blank">http://localhost:9292</a> in your browser to see what it does.

 The following lessons contain alot of condensed knowledge in them.
 Don't be afraid to re read them over and over until you get a full grasp of what's going.
-Feel free to [reach out to me](/about) if you have something you can't figure out!
+Feel free to <a href="/about" target="_blank">reach out to me</a> if you have something you can't figure out!
 - - -
 Let's start and see how this mirco-framework works!

     require '../lib/rum'

 We ask ruby to load the rum library from our machine.
-This goes to rum.rb and loads the [rack](http://rack.github.io) library with `require 'rack'` and setups up our two classes **Rack::Response** and **Rum**.
+This goes to rum.rb and loads the <a href="http://rack.github.io" target="_blank">rack</a> library with `require 'rack'` and setups up our two classes **Rack::Response** and **Rum**.

     run Rum.new {...}
 Here we pass our app to rack.
 In the end all rack wants from us is an **object** that responds to `:call` with one parameter and returns an array with three elements: